shaloo/docs.arcana/includes/text-snippets/db_prerequisites.md

-* To use the {{config.extra.arcana.dashboard_name}}, developers can sign in using one of the supported social login providers or opt for passwordless sign-in.
+Logging into {{config.extra.arcana.dashboard_name}} requires an account with a supported social login provider or an email for passwordless access.

 {% include "./text-snippets/db_supported_oauth.md" %}